Deception in Research

 Deception is an intentional misleading of others through misrepresentation or falsehood.
 In research, it may happen when investigators provide participants with incomplete or false information in order to obtain unbiased results in social or behavioral research.

 Deception presents challenges in the protection of human participants because it interferes with the requirements for fully informed consent and overall ethical considerations.
 Therefore, deception should only be utilized when there are no viable alternatives.
 The Institutional Review Board (IRB) may find the use of deception acceptable when it is unavoidably required in order for the research to take place, when it is adequately justified, and when the benefits outweigh the risks.
 In general, deception is not acceptable if, in the judgment of the IRB, the participant may have declined to participate had he/she been informed of the true purpose of the research.

-Deception may only be permitted where the IRB documents that a waiver or alteration of the usual informed consent requirements is justified under the criteria presented in federal regulations at 45 CFR 46.116(d).
+Deception may only be permitted where the IRB documents that an alteration of the usual informed consent requirements is justified under the criteria presented in federal regulations at 45 CFR 46.116(d).
 Specifically, the IRB must find and document that all four of the following criteria have been satisfied:

 - The research presents no more than minimal risk to participants.

-- The waiver or alteration will not adversely affect the rights and welfare of the participants.
+- The alteration will not adversely affect the rights and welfare of the participants.